dogukanhcylmz/dogukanhcylmz/README.md

 ## About Me

-  As an enthusiastic programmer, I'm now working toward a degree in computer engineering.
-In addition to my academics, I actively pursue research, keep improving my abilities, and support creative solutions.
-I commit myself to pursuing personal growth in both my academic and social lives in order to succeed as a sought-after engineer in this quickly changing sector.
+  As a recent graduate with a degree in Computer Engineering, I am an enthusiastic programmer committed to advancing both my professional skills and knowledge.
+I actively engage in research, continuously enhance my abilities, and support innovative solutions.
+My dedication to personal growth spans both my professional and social engagements, all with the goal of excelling as a highly sought-after engineer in this rapidly evolving field.
 <br>
 <br>
 <br>